 Below are averages from previous years, showing just how much worse the NBA stats are from these players than other Team USA rosters.

-Basketball, DunkWire, International, Research, World Cup, Evergreen, Featured, Top, Brook Lopez, Derrick White, Donovan Mitchell, Harrison Barnes, Jaylen Brown, Jayson Tatum, Joe Harris, Kemba Walker, Khris Middleton, Marcus Smart, Mason Plumlee, Myles Turner, Team USA, World Cup, Team USA, World Cup
+Basketball, DunkWire, International, Research, World Cup, Top, Brook Lopez, Derrick White, Donovan Mitchell, Harrison Barnes, Jaylen Brown, Jayson Tatum, Joe Harris, Kemba Walker, Khris Middleton, Marcus Smart, Mason Plumlee, Myles Turner, Team USA, World Cup, Team USA, World Cup